 - Dissecting text documents into their different elements.

-- Recognising all the sentiment-bearing terms and components to evaluate them.
+- Recognizing all the sentiment-bearing terms and components to evaluate them.

 - Allocating a sentiment score to each of the dissected phrases and components.

-- Combining the scores to conduct a multi-layered analysis.
+- Combining the scores to conduct a multi-layered sentiment analysis.